 When he had regained his throne, he killed some Mithraists, incarcerated others, but was benevolent toward the Christians because a company of them rendered service to him on his way to the king of the Turks.
 (14) About this same time the Assyrian Christians were credited with having taught the Turks the art of writing in their own language.
 In commenting upon their expansion eastward, Wigram indicates their influence over Tibet:

-“The seventh century was the period of missions to China; and the strangely Christian-like ceremonial of modem lamas was quite possibly borrowed from Assyrian sources.”
+See footnote 15; and the strangely Christian-like ceremonial of modem lamas was quite possibly borrowed from Assyrian sources.”

 The scholar, Alexander von Humboldt, reveals how thorough were the education and organization in the Church of the East before Aba.
 He also shows how this same church taught arts and sciences to the Arabs: